 Establish Business Protocols

 Establishing security protocols for your business is necessary if you want to prevent identity theft.
-Examples include:
+This could be done when hiring with meticulously crafted employment agreements.
+Examples of security protocols include:

 Train Employees on Cybersecurity